-DHCF shall initially certify a new provider of this service for one year.
-Renewal of that certification, including an on-site visit, shall be conducted at least once every three (3) years.
-Providers who do not provide services in a setting that is owned, leased or controlled by the provider shall not be subject to an on-site visit.
+DHCF will initially certify a new provider for one year.
+Renewal of that certification, which may include an on-site visit, will be conducted at least once every three (3) years.
 DHCF has the authority to conduct an on-site visit when a concern is identified during a complaint, incident report, internal referral, or at the agency's discretion.

-State laws , regulations and policies referen ced in the sp ecification a re readily a vailable to CMS upon request th irough the Medic aid agency or the e operating agend cy (if applica ıble).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-the Medicaid agency or the operating g agency (if a pplicable).

-Service Type:

-Statutory Service
+Statutory Service Service:

-Service:

 Respite

 Alternate Service Title (if any):

 Category 1: Sub-Category 1:

 09 Caregiver Support 09012 respite, in-home

 Category 2: Sub-Category 2:

 09 Caregiver Support 09011 respite, out-of-home

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4: